The U.S. Army Heritage & Education Center

 The U.S. Army Heritage and Education Center is suitable for all ages.

-- The exit of the Soldier Experience Gallery will land you in the museum store.
-Pick up a souvenir, or stop by the cafe for a snack.
+- The exit of the Soldier Experience Gallery will land you in the museum store, where you can pick up a souvenir.

 - Next, move outside to the Army Heritage Trail.
 Kids of all ages will love exploring the mile-long outdoor trail which is dotted with full-scale military exhibits.
 Marvel at the size of Army machinery like tanks and helicopters as you stand beside them.
 Navigate through the WWI trench and check out the propaganda posters in the WWII Mess Hall.

-- Ridgway Hall is perfect for the History Buff.
+- Ridgway Hall is perfect for the history buff.
 Whether you are diving into history to fulfill your curiosity or assisting in writing a novel, the library archives in this preeminent research facility are packed with over 14 million items, including the largest collection of Civil War photos in the world.
-On your way to Ridgway Hall you'll pass on the new exhibit titled Enter the War on Terrorism.
+On your way to Ridgway Hall, you'll pass by the new exhibit titled Enter the War on Terrorism.
 Visitors will "enter" an aircraft, then arrive at a "briefing" later in the hallway.
 This exhibit is directly tied to current operations.